 Capital gains tax is a tax that is payable on profit made from the sale of an asset.
 But, this tax works differently when it comes to selling property than it does with assets such as stocks and shares.
-Capital gains on property have to be declared earlier and they can be taxed at a much higher level as well.
+Capital gains on property must be declared earlier and property can be taxed at a much higher level, as well.

 Introduction To Capital Gains Tax On Property

 Amy: So can you talk to me a little bit about capital gains tax?
 This is something I know very little about so I'm interested to know how it all works?

 Kristen: Capital gains tax is a tax that is payable on the disposal of an asset.
 So, for the purposes of this discussion, it would be payable if you were to sell a property that you owned.

 In short, the difference between the amount that you paid for the property and the amount that you sell it for, is your capital gain and that monetary amount is taxable.

 Kristen: Now, you can reduce your gain by taking into account renovations and money that has been spent on the property but this doesn't apply to straightforward costs such as decoration costs and similar.

 But, for example, if you were to build a third floor onto a two-story house or if you built an extension, then you can use those costs to reduce the amount of gain that you have made.